Security of device-independent quantum key distribution protocols: a review: Security analyses

 Using~\cite[Obsv.
 4]{kaur2021dynamic}, which shows that any extension can be obtained from applying an appropriate map to a purification, the quantum intrinsic nonlocality $N_Q$ can then be expressed as

-with the infimum taken over all bipartite states and measurements giving the behaviour $P(a,b|x,y)$.
-As discussed previously, the quantum intrinsic nonlocality gives an upper bound on a very large class of protocols, but optimising the cc-squashed entanglement over different feasible sets can give tighter bounds in more specific scenarios.
+with the infimum taken over all quantum strategies for $P(a,b|x,y)$.
+As discussed in Section~\ref{sub: intrinsic nonlocality}, $N^Q$ gives an upper bound on a large class of protocols, but optimising the cc-squashed entanglement over different feasible sets can give bounds for more restricted classes of protocols that are tighter than those known from other approaches.